smeee23/just_cause/docs/index.md

 ### JustCause

 Every possible step has been taken to minimize the risk to user funds as much as possible.
-We have been ++++NOT YET AUDITED++++audited
+We have been audited

 However, JustCause is a brand new social experiment.
 Before deciding to participate in JustCause, you should carefully consider your objectives, level of experience with crypto and risk appetite.
 Most importantly, do not deposit money with JustCause you cannot afford to lose.
 Crypto markets are very risky and you may lose all or some of your deposits.